anonhostpi/Auto-GPT-Wiki/Contributing.md

 - Later Eddie eats Bill, because he is hungry and an Eagle is higher in the foodchain than a Lizard.

-This is sad for us as Bill is exactly the kind of energy we're looking for.
+This is sad for us as Bill is exactly the kind of energy we need.
+We're looking for contributors like Bill.

 🦅